vrrdnt/youtube-collector/README.md

 # All done!
 You'll find the songs you downloaded in the "Local Files" tab in your Spotify app.
 To sync your files to your phone, follow [this guide](https://support.spotify.com/us/article/listen-to-local-files/).

+## TODO:
+- Integrate FFMPEG
+- Create some kind of intuitive/accessible configuration